ESG Data Table

 Communication with Employees

-Employee Engagement Survey Times 1 1 1
+Company-wide Engagement Survey (SMP Opinion)*3 Times 1 1

-Response Rate % 98.2 98.5 98.8
+Response Rate % 98.2 98.5

-Opinions toward Management Cases 731 757 778
+Opinions toward Management Cases 731 757

-Proposals Made to Address Issues and/or Offer Solutions at Respective Divisions/Departments Cases 799 911 986
+Proposals Made to Address Issues and/or Offer Solutions at Respective Divisions/Departments Cases 799 911

-• *1Regarding the gender wage gap, our wage system is based on the grade of the role (job) in which each employee is engaged, and there is no difference in base wages for male and female employees in the same grade; however, the following factors contribute to the differences in their average annual wages.
-Employees who do not receive their wages due to absenteeism, absence from work or temporary retirement are excluded from the calculation.
 Among permanent workers, the fact that the percentage of female employees in general office work positions is higher than that of male employees is the main factor in the gender wage gap.
 As for part time workers and fixed-term workers, the majority of them are part time workers; and, the wage levels for part time workers are lower than those for employees rehired after retirement and contract workers, due to reasons such as differences in job level and working hours.
 The fact that these part time workers are all female workers is a factor contributing to the gender wage gap.

 • *2The number of employees excluding seconded employees is listed.